M0xkLurk3r/fish-solaris/README.md

 For more on fish's design philosophy, see the [design document](http://fishshell.com/docs/current/design.html).

+# Solaris Version

+## What did I modified?

+1. Some of the C++ Standard function which defines in "std" namespace could not be called directly in Solaris, even declaring "*using namespace std*". for example, "wcscasecmp()" could not be allowed, but "std::wcscasecmp()" could be possibly accepted.
+So I add the "std" namespace declaration before the standard function of whole project.

+2. Solaris' libc seems did not archieve the system call named "flock()", which could take same effects by calling fcntl().
+By Linux MAN pages, the flock() wasn't an standard UNIX system call, and it's only available on Linux and BSD-Famliy OS, so I have to copy flock() functions' source code from [GLIBC](https://www.gnu.org/software/libc/) with no way for chooses.

+3. Still have bugs in this version, may causes by unspported system calls, difference terminal between Linux and solaris, and any other I did not discovered yet.

 ## Quick Start

 fish generally works like other shells, like bash or zsh.
-A few important differences can be found at <http://fishshell.com/docs/current/tutorial.html> by searching for the magic phrase "unlike other shells".
+A few important differences can be found at <http://fishshell.com/docs/current/tutorial.html> by searching for the magic phrase 'unlike other shells'.

 Detailed user documentation is available by running `help` within fish, and also at <http://fishshell.com/docs/current/index.html>